burkeholland/prompt-crafting-github-copilot/README.md

 ## Demo Script

-> Imagine this - you're a developer working for an agency you've been tasked with creating a dashboard for all electric vehicles registered in the state.
-The data is stored in Postgres, and you decide to use Express for the web application.
-You also decide to use TypeScript since that's what your agency is standardized on for all JavaScript projects.
+> So let's imagine, for a moment, that we (you and I dear viewer) are working for an agency we've been tasked with creating a web dashboard for all electric vehicles registered in the state.
+We're going to use Express and TypeScript to do that and we'll explore our advanced prompting techniques along the way.

-> Instead of starting with a scaffolded Express application, we're going to start from scratch to do this so we can see where and how to write good prompts with GitHub Copilot.
->
-> Crafting good prompts with GitHub Copilot depends a lot on how and where you are using GitHub Copilot.
-How you use Copilot is almost more important than the the prompt itself.
-There are essentially 3 interaction models that you'll use in VS Code when working with Copilot - Ghost Text, Inline Chat and Chat Sidebar / Quick Chat.
->
-> Knowing how and when to use these different interaction models is key to getting the most out of your prompt with Copilot.
-Let's take a look at each one in more detail.

 ### Chat Sidebar

 > Before we get started, we want to do a little brainstorming about how we're going to structure this project.
-The GitHub Copilot Chat sidebar is perfect for this kind of thing.
-I want Copilot to suggest to me a structure for this application.
-I'm going to tell it what I'm trying to do, then I'm going to ask it to suggest a structure.
-And then, I'm going to use a Q&A strategy here to have the model ask me questions before it suggests an answer.
+The GitHub Copilot Chat sidebar is ideal for thinking and planning.
+Let's ask GitHub Copilot to suggest a good project structure for this application.
+To do that, we'll use something called a "Q&A" strategy.

 Add the following prompt to the chat sidebar...